panosdaveas/RayCasting_2D/README.md

 # 2D_RayCasting
-Implementation of 2D Ray Casting// written in Java & using Proccessing framework
+Implementation of 2D Ray Casting written in Java & using Proccessing framework